Why did you decide to self-publish?

 If you could meet one person who has died who would you choose?

-My father, for the simple reason that I never said my final goodbyes to him before his death.
+My father, for the simple reason that I never said my final goodbye to him before his death.
 I would tell him how much I loved him and how happy I was to be his daughter.
-My final goodbye would be a kiss from me to him.

 Please tell us in one sentence only, why we should read your Children’s book.

-This is a wonderful story to tell your children before bedtime since it teaches them about cooperation, love, and acceptance while also motivating them to do the same.
+This is a wonderful story to tell your children before bedtime.
+It teaches them about cooperation, love, and acceptance while motivating them to do the same.

 What do you do in your free time?

-Spending time with my hubby is one of my favorite things to do when I’m free.
-He and I would put the sofa and love seat together on the weekends and spend the entire day watching Hallmark Christmas movies.
+Spending time with my husband is one of my favorite things to do when I’m free.
+He and I would put the sofa and loveseat together on the weekends and spend the entire day watching Hallmark Christmas movies.

 Harry Potter or Twilight?